waikato-ufdl/wai-annotations-imgaug/README.md

 ```
     HSL-GRAYSCALE:
       Turns RGB images into fake grayscale ones by converting them to HSL and then using the L channel for all channels.
+The brightness can be influenced and varied even.

       Domain(s): Image Object-Detection Domain, Image Classification Domain

-      usage: hsl-grayscale [-f FROM_FACTOR] [-s SEED] [-a] [-T THRESHOLD] [-t TO_FACTOR]
+      usage: hsl-grayscale [-f FACTOR_FROM] [-t FACTOR_TO] [-s SEED] [-a] [-T THRESHOLD]

       optional arguments:
-        -f FROM_FACTOR, --from-factor FROM_FACTOR
+        -f FACTOR_FROM, --from-factor FACTOR_FROM
                         the start of the factor range to apply to the L channel to darken or lighten the image (<1: darker, >1: lighter)
+        -t FACTOR_TO, --to-factor FACTOR_TO
+                        the end of the factor range to apply to the L channel to darken or lighten the image (<1: darker, >1: lighter)
         -s SEED, --seed SEED
                         the seed value to use for the random number generator; randomly seeded if not provided
         -a, --seed-augmentation
                         whether to seed the augmentation; if specified, uses the seeded random generator to produce a seed value from 0 to 1000 for the augmentation.
         -T THRESHOLD, --threshold THRESHOLD
                         the threshold to use for Random.rand(): if equal or above, augmentation gets applied; range: 0-1; default: 0 (= always)
-        -t TO_FACTOR, --to-factor TO_FACTOR
-                        the end of the factor range to apply to the L channel to darken or lighten the image (<1: darker, >1: lighter)
 ```